 She went back to not skipping Saturday school once April rolled around and she began her third year at Meiou, but it wasn't out of any sense of responsibility towards the upcoming university entrance exams.
 No, she was just wondering what to do with those extra days.
-Meanwhile, watching her classmates get increasingly anxious as the big day approached, convinced her once and for all that she didn't want any part of that life.
-She felt sick for the most part at school, because she kept getting those nervous vibes from everybody.
+Meanwhile, watching her classmates get increasingly anxious as the big day approached convinced her once and for all that she didn't want anything to do with that life.
+She felt sick for the most part at school because she kept picking up those nervous vibes from everybody.

 After the excitement of the previous year, going back to a completely normal life felt… dull.
 Not quite right.
 She spent her weeks looking forward to the weekends, the only saving grace of her weekdays being Kurama and Kaitou.
 She didn't know if the fact that her classmates now talked to her counted as good or bad.